-3.2.1 General

-- 3.2.1.1 Raised medians must be curbed and conform to the FDOT Standard Plans.
-All concrete traffic separators for left-turn lanes must meet the requirements of FDOT Standard Plans 520-020. - 3.2.1.2 Medians must meet the requirements of the FDOT Median Handbook and Table 3-6 Basic Median Functions and their Required Width in the FDOT Florida Intersection Design Guide. - 3.2.2 Entrance: Entrance medians or islands within the road right-of-way must conform to the Entrance Median and Guardhouse Typical Details. - 3.2.3 Landscaping: Landscaping in medians must meet the requirements of Section 10 in this manual.
+- 3.2.1 General - 3.2.1.1 Raised medians must be curbed and conform to the FDOT Standard Plans.
+All concrete traffic separators for left-turn lanes must meet the requirements of FDOT Standard Plans 520-020. - 3.2.1.2 Medians must meet the requirements of the Florida Greenbook, Chapter 3 Section C.7.e Medians. - 3.2.2 Entrance: Entrance medians or islands within the road right-of-way must conform to the Entrance Median and Guardhouse Typical Details TD-9. - 3.2.3 Landscaping: Landscaping in medians must meet the requirements of Section 10 in this manual.
 Medians and islands must not be designated as park or recreation areas.
 A dedication and maintenance agreement is required when landscaping is to be placed in a public road(s) right-of-way.
 Medians and islands may be landscaped.
-The landscaping in these areas must comply with the requirements of this section for clear zone and sight distance.
+The landscaping in these areas must comply with the requirements of this Section for clear zone and sight distance.
 These areas must be dedicated to an established maintenance entity.
 There must be an approved County maintenance agreement in place before landscaping is allowed in County right-of-way.
-All landscaping is to be within dedicated right-of-ways. - 3.2.4 Concrete Separators: Concrete separators must be designed to accommodate pedestrians as a refuge area at crossings.
-A six-foot wide area is considered the minimum for this purpose.
-If a separator less than four feet wide is proposed, a design exception must be submitted.
-A two-foot separator is allowed for a special directional median opening without an exception.
-It is preferred that all separators be either Type I or Type II with the flatter type "E" curb in lieu of Type IV or Type V which is the raised type "F" curb.
-All designs and construction methods must be per the FDOT Standard Plan 520-020.
+All landscaping is to be within dedicated right-of-ways. - 3.2.4 Concrete Traffic Separators: - 3.2.4.1 Traffic separators designed to accommodate a refuge area for pedestrians must be six-feet wide or greater. - 3.2.4.2 Traffic separators not designed as a pedestrian refuge area must be four-feet wide. - 3.2.4.3 Traffic separators designed to be placed in the buffer area for bike lanes may be two-feet wide. - 3.2.4.4 It is preferred that all traffic separators be either Type I or Type II with Type "E" curb in lieu of Type IV or Type V separators with Type "F" curb.
+All designs and construction methods must be per the FDOT Standard Plan 520-020. - 3.2.4.5 The design of the proposed traffic separators must include the following: - maintain the County's minimum lane widths - not interfere with adjacent turn lane configurations - be striped with transitions that meet design criteria - be marked with appropriate delineators, raised pavement markers, and painted island noses.